Teaching

 Instructor

-Political Manipulation (POLITSC 3905): Autumn 2022/Spring 2023/Autumn 2023.
+Political Manipulation (POLITSC 3905): Autumn 2022 - Current.

 How do political actors manipulate the rules and the availability of information to shift political outcomes in their favor?
 To address this question, students learn various theories ranging from political science, psychology, and communication studies.
 Students will engage with cases of political influence in subjects such as international conflict, foreign policy decision-making, voting and elections, race and ethnicity, public opinion, and campaigning.
-Students learn to criticize, evaluate, and create attempts of political persuasion.
+Students learn to criticize, evaluate, and create attempts at political persuasion.

 Teaching Assistant